 However, when I cancelled my hosting order and asked for a pro-rated refund, I was told that there is no refund after the 30-day money back period!
 Now, this goes against the convention followed in the hosting industry, which is to offer pro-rated refunds after the initial money-back period.
 Not only this, nowhere on the BigRock site is it prominently mentioned that there will be no pro-rated refunds after the money back period.
 I had to struggle to find a reference in some BigRock policy page.

 And of course, since they’re a big organization, they didn’t really care about me moving away.
 Nor was there any regret or remorse for the fact that I was cheated out of my money due to their policies and poor performance.

 - Why does BigRock not mention clearly on their website that after the “30-day Money Back” period, there will be no refunds at all?
 Because even other industry leaders such as GoDaddy have an initial money back period, but after that too they offer pro-rated refunds.

 - If there are no refunds, why does BigRock even allow cancelling of such orders?
-Why would someone cancel a paid order if they were not going to get any refund?
+Why would anyone cancel a paid service if they were not going to get any refund?
 One might as well just leave it running.

 Another misleading claim they make is the “free Google AdWords credit of Rs.
 8000″ that they advertise as part of their packages when you sign up.
 But the reality is quite different.
 All that they do after you sign up is provide a link to the AdWords sign-up page for this offer (https://www.google.com/appserve/fb/forms/bigrock/), and even that only when we ask for it!